Natchez revolt: French response

 Many Louisiana colonists — Dumont de Montigny in particular — blamed Chépart (who was killed by the Natchez) and Perier for the massacre at Fort Rosalie and the subsequent Natchez war.
-To answer for his actions and the instability in the colony, Louis XV, the French king, ordered Perier back to France in 1732.
+To answer for his actions and the instability in the colony, King Louis XV ordered Perier back to France in 1732.
 Perier's replacement was his predecessor, Jean-Baptiste Le Moyne de Bienville, whom the French state thought to be more experienced at dealing with the Native Americans of the region.
 A year earlier, the Company of the Indies had given up control of the colony to Louis XV because it had been costly and difficult to manage even before the rebellion.

 The French continued to press for the destruction of the Natchez who now lived among the Chickasaw, traditional allies of the British — this sparked the Chickasaw Wars.
 The Chickasaw at first agreed to drive out the Natchez from among them, but they did not keep good on the promise.
 In the Chickasaw Campaign of 1736, the French, under Governor Bienville, attacked the Chickasaw villages of Apeony and Ackia, and then retreated, suffering significant casualties, but inflicting few.
 In the Chickasaw Campaign of 1739, Bienville summoned more than 1,000 troops to be sent over from France.
 Bienville's army ascended the Mississippi River to the site of present-day Memphis, Tennessee, and attempted to build a military road westward toward Chickasaw villages.
 After waiting for months in the winter of 1739–40, the French never mounted an attack and retreated back to New Orleans.
 After having suffered the attacks against the Chickasaw, the remaining Natchez moved on to live among the Cherokee and Creek people.
 By that time the Natchez, reduced to scattered refugees, had ceased to exist as a political entity.